Online Event

 About the Webinar

-This Committee of 100 Asian American Career Ceilings Initiative will feature insights from four trailblazing Asian American women who have both witnessed and personally experienced the challenges of breaking through the “career ceiling” in the legal profession.
+This Committee of 100 Asian American Career Ceilings Initiative featured insights from four trailblazing Asian American women who have both witnessed and personally experienced the challenges of breaking through the “career ceiling” in the legal profession.
 Despite decades of advancement in education and representation at entry levels, Asian American women remain underrepresented in leadership roles across law firms, the judiciary, and corporate legal departments.

 Committee of 100 has hosted many webcasts, seminars and summits that have brought experts forward to share their research and experienced individuals from many different fields, genders and age groups to discuss their experiences, observations and solutions.
 The goal of this initiative is to contribute meaningfully to the ongoing efforts of individuals and organizations striving to break the career ceiling for Asian Americans.